 The number of files you can store in your Dropbox is limited by the amount of storage space in your Dropbox account.
 If you run out of space in your personal account, consider upgrading to Dropbox Plus or Professional.

-While you can store as many files as you have storage space for, you may not be able to sync all those files to your computer.
-The number of files you can sync to your computer is limited by your computer hard drive space.
-If you reach your computer hard drive space, try using selective sync or Smart Sync.
+While you can store as many files in Dropbox as you have storage space for, you may not be able to also store all of those files on your computer.
+The number of files you can store on your computer is limited by your computer hard drive space.
+If you’re low on hard drive space on your computer, try using the selective sync or Smart Sync features.

 Number of files and desktop app performance